 We employ Community Living workers to support each Network.
 They live in the same communities as the members which mean they have localised knowledge of the area and the facilities available.
 Living nearby also means there is early recognition when life is becoming difficult for our members and crisis can be avoided.
 Crisis can be the threat of eviction, utilities disconnection, mental health issues, hate crimes etc. The support we deliver is responsive and flexible, available day, evening and weekends and is tailored to the individual needs of each of our members.

 Our members are supported to develop their own personal support plan which focuses on areas such as independent travel, money management, life skills, employment, building friendships and relationships.
 Our members are supported to understand and deal with their responsibilities as tenants and neighbours to ensure they are not at risk of losing their home.
 Members are encouraged to share life skills and offer support to other members within their own networks and also across the organisation.

 The outcomes for our members are a better quality of life, they are safer, stronger, and able to live independently and they themselves are sharing these new skills with other vulnerable adults.
-Our members will be spending more time with friends than relying on paid support they will be less isolated and less likely to suffer the problems associated with isolation and loneliness.
-Together, we hope to break down barriers which often exist for people with disabilities.
-We hope to inspire people, create a feeling of acceptance and belonging, a sense of neighbourly involvement and to re energise neighbourly connections.
+Our members will be spending more time with friends than relying on paid support, they will be less isolated and less likely to suffer the problems associated with isolation and loneliness.